sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 The Corinthian church, much like the Galation church, had a mix of Jews and Gentiles.

+What Paul is really saying is when it comes to these children of Abraham he is discussion, it's not about the flesh or specific blood lines and any advantages or disadvantages that may come by that.
+It is about the Spirit, and it is received through faith.
+The promise and the blessings are the spirit poured out to do the work of God.

+Under the Old Covenant, one had to become a proselite to be blessed with Israel.
+But under the New Covenant, one required faith to be blessed with Abraham.

+- It's not about the Old Covenant, it's about the New Covenant.
+- Abraham's seed is about a purpose or calling that is based upon faith
+- Abraham's seed, new Jerusalem, the Bride are all related and all point to the permanent stuff rather than the temporary
+- Review quickly all the parallels that Paul cites in Galations.

+Mention briefly how Christ himself discusses children of Abraham vs children of Abraham too in John 8.

+- The earthly children represent the wife of the Old Covenant.
+The heavenly children represent the bride of the New Covenant.

+- In the OT (Old Covenant), the seed of Abraham was known as the wife.
+In the NT (New Covenant), the seed of Abraham is know as the bride.
+Note that the New Covenant is not yet fully realized.

 - The physical nation of Israel is an imperfect picture of the perfect bride that God is forming as part of the new creation.
 Being an Isralite does not automatically translate into being a part of the Bride.

 During the Acts period, God was illustrating to the nation of Israel that Abraham's seed wasn't just about being physically related to Abraham.
 He was especially doing this through the ministry of the Apostle Paul.

-Under the Old Covenant, one had to become a proselite to be blessed with Israel.
-But under the New Covenant, one required faith to be blessed with Abraham.

 [Jhn 3:12 KJV] 12 If I have told you earthly things, and ye believe not, how shall ye believe, if I tell you [of] heavenly things?